hnginternship5/hotel-reviews/README.md

 ### Fine tuning on custom datasets

-To retrain GPT-2 117M model on a custom text dataset:
+To retrain this model on a custom text dataset:

 ```
 PYTHONPATH=src ./train --dataset <file|directory|glob>